lmbxmu/HRankPlus/README.md

 We provide our pre-trained models, and pruned models including their corresponding training loggers and configuration files below.

-(The percentages in parentheses indicate the pruned rate)
+(The percentages in parentheses indicate the pruning rate)

 ##### CIFAR-10